 We will work with clients and partners to create projects that promote spatial equality.
 Regardless of scale, location, or program, we believe all our projects should work to dismantle the barriers in our built environment to basic human rights.

-We promote diversity in the creation of a built environment.
+We promote diversity in the creation of the built environment.

 Designers of the built environment have historically undervalued or ignored the contributions of Black, Brown and Indigenous People of Color.
 Our firm is committed to working with BIPOC consultants and vendors, as well as sourcing materials from companies with demonstrated diversity, equity, and inclusion policies.